32-pounder gun: 32-pounder 63 cwt by Millar

 This heavy 32-pounder did find a use as solid shot armament in large steamers.
-HMS Dee (1832) carried 4 32 pdr 63 cwt on pivots.
+HMS Dee (1832) carried four of them on pivots.
 The gun was mentioned during practices at Deal in 1839, where it achieved a very long range.
 This range was attained by increasing elevation.
 It was noted that the 63 cwt could fire indefinitely at 6 degrees of elevation (giving a more or less horizontal recoil).
 At 32 degrees elevation, however, the gun burst at the sixtieth round.
 The explanation was that at higher elevations the carriage only partially absorbed the recoil, giving the sides of the gun a much greater shock from the recoil.